Edit on GitHub

 Click to expand : Manual SBC Setup Instructions

 Please be aware that this manual setup takes a lot more time than burning the recovery image file, but allows flexible choice of package installation.
-This instruction is not recommended for the beginners.
+This instruction is not recommended for beginners.

 1. Download the proper Ubuntu 20.04.1(Focal) Preinstalled Server image on your PC.